Emelda-NJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script that display current directory contents in a long format
+This is a script to display current directory contents including hidden files in the long format